 The first 32 characters and the last character are control codes.
 Each control code has a very specific function.

 null.
 ASCII was designed specifically for use with punched paper tape.
 A reel of paper tape is a stream of rows.
 Each row contains one character.
 A hole in the tape represented a 1 bit.
 A row with no punches was empty tape, or leader.
 A character containing only 0 bits should be ignored by the receiver.

 delete.
-To delete a character on a tape, punch out all of the holes in the row.
+To delete a character on a paper tape, punch out all of the holes in the row.
 A character containing only 1 bits should be ignored by the receiver.

 device control one.
 Turn the paper tape reader on.